Ayush-Kumar-45/Orchids_Ayush_Kumar2/experiment/aim.md

-### Aim of the experiment
-Characterization of Nanomaterial on the basis of their size.
+### Characterization of Nanomaterial on the basis of their size.